Friday, April 19, 2024

 4. Are women paid a similar income to men when they get out of college, but the pay gap shows up after they have kids?

-The Gender Pay Gap from the Washington Post does a terrific job of explaining the dynamics and nuances that lead to unequal pay for women.
-(If the link doesn't work, see the graphics below) The data is from 2017 and was compiled using microdata from IPUMS USA for the pay gap by occupation, for the historical change in earnings by share of women in the job, and for the breakdown by education and by workweek.
+The Gender Pay Gap from the Washington Post (Try this link and login with your LUC credentials) does a terrific job of explaining the dynamics and nuances that lead to unequal pay for women.
+(If the link doesn't work, see the graphics below but here is a copy of the article without interactive graphics) The data is from 2017 and was compiled using microdata from IPUMS USA for the pay gap by occupation, for the historical change in earnings by share of women in the job, and for the breakdown by education and by workweek.
 We used decennial census and American Community Survey 5-year data because is the most comprehensive, despite not being the most up to date, and used people who had worked most of the year.
 For the recent, general data points, we used data from the Bureau of Labor Statistics.

 In the graphic above, the purple circles represent the number of females in a particular occupation and the yellow circles represent the number of males.
 The red line represents the pay gap.